dsteinbach/npm-info/README.md

 NPM Info
 ========

 Sublime Text plugin for displaying information about modules included through require() in node.js files.
-Placing your cursor on a line that contains a require() will show a menu to quickly link to the package.json file, open the modules repo in a browser, or list properties and methods.
-It also displays version and module description in the status bar and menu panel.
+Placing your cursor between the quotes of a require function will display a panel with a link to the package.json file, link to the module's repo in a browser, and a list properties and methods.
+It also displays version and module description in the status bar.

 How to use
 ========

-Place your cursor on lines like this for 1.5 seconds (configurable):
+Place your cursor between the quotes of a require method and wait for 1.5 seconds (configurable):
 ```javascript
 var thingy = require("thingy");
 ```